Hélène Dutrieu: Biography

 Hélène Marguerite Dutrieu was born on 10 July 1877 in Tournai, Belgium, the daughter of a Belgian Army officer.
 The family later moved to Lille in northern France.
 She left school at the age of 14 to earn a living.

 Cycling success

 Hélène Dutrieu began her cycle racing career inspired by her older brother Eugène– a professional cyclist.
-She became a professional track cyclist racing for the Simpson Lever Chain team.
+She became a professional track cyclist racing for the Simpson lever chain team.
 In 1893 she gained the women's world record for distance cycled in one hour.
 In 1896 and 1897 she won the women's speed track cycling world championship in Ostend, Belgium, but lost her title in 1898 to Louise Roger.
-In November 1896 she won the Course de 12 Jours (12-day race) in the Royal Aquarium, London, England, and In August 1898 she won the Grand Prix d’Europe (Grand Prix of Europe).
-Leopold II of Belgium awarded Dutrieu the Cross of St André with diamonds in honour of her cycling success.
+In November 1896 she won the Course de 12 Jours (12-day race) in the Royal Aquarium, London, England, and in August 1898 she won the Grand Prix d’Europe (Grand Prix of Europe).
 She later became a motorcycle and automobile racer.